Skip to main content

 Kenai Fjords National Park

-Encompassing 1,047 square miles (2,711 square kilometers), Alaska's Kenai Fjords National Park is named after its numerous glacial-carved fjords—beautiful ice valleys that sit below sea level.
-The fjords run down the mountains into the iconic Harding Icefield, one of the largest ice fields in the United States with 40 active tidewater glaciers flowing into it.
-The stunning landscape is also a wildlife watcher's dream, thanks to its abundant marine animals, birds, and other native wildlife.
+Encompassing more than 1,000 square miles (2,700 square kilometers), Alaska's Kenai Fjords National Park is named after its numerous glacial-carved fjords—beautiful ice valleys unlike anywhere in the Lower 48.
+The fjords run down the mountains into the iconic Harding Icefield, where some 30 active tidewater glaciers flow.
+The fabulous landscape is also a wildlife watcher's dream, thanks to its abundant marine animals, birds, and other native wildlife.

 The most popular way to visit the park is on a Kenai Fjords National Park cruise through the protected waters of the northwestern fjord.
 Join a whale-watching day cruise through Aialik Bay to spot humpback whales and other marine wildlife, as the park's icy waters and dense woodlands are home to numerous species of native animals.
 Adventurous visitors can take an aerial tour of the park to admire the Aialik Glacier from above, kayak on the fjords, hike to the top of the 8.2-mile (13.2-kilometer) Harding Icefield Trail, explore the trails around Exit Glacier, and go fishing in the park's backcountry.